Gifting is Not a Perk. It’s a strategy.

 Each of these is influenced by how employees feel at work.

-Increasingly, organizations are recognizing that how appreciation is delivered directly impacts how employee behaviors are impacted.
+Increasingly, organizations are recognizing that how appreciation is delivered can influence whether employees actually feel recognized.

 Gifting is a strategic lever because it solves a core challenge: